Yohannesabesheger/wireframing/README.md

 High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

 # Wireframing Tools
+# Benefits of Wireframing in Software Development
+# Wireframing in Practice